-Style Solution: Try one – or several — of these easy strategies to give your traditional pieces a more edgy, contemporary feeling.
-All the examples are from the Fall ’14 CAbi collection, but of course you can also do them with clothes you already own.
+Try one – or several — of these easy strategies to give your traditional pieces a more edgy, contemporary feeling.
+Best of all, you can probably apply them to clothes you already own.

 Experiment with pattern mixing .
 The easiest way is to use one tiny pattern – something that looks almost like printed texture – and combine it with a larger print, plaid or – in the example below – lace.
 The repeated berry color gives it continuity.
 These splatter-bleached jeans add yet a third pattern to the mix, but if that‘s too big a stretch you could certainly substitute a dark wash jean or a gray dress pant.